 CAREER COUNSELING The Office of Student Affairs (OSA) is responsible for overseeing and directing career counseling at the College of Medicine.
 OSA utilizes the Careers in Medicine (CiM), program offered through the AAMC to educate students on career options.
 This education begins early in Year 1 and continues through residency selection.
 The program offers exercises to assist students with self-exploration to find the path in medicine that suits them.
 Students are provided directed access to the CiM site allowing for independent and self-directed specialty exploration.
-CiM offers detailed specialty information including length of post-graduate training required, typical hours worked/week, amount of call expected and additional information.
+CiM offers detailed specialty information, including length of post-graduate training required, typical hours worked per week, amount of calls expected and additional information.
 Utilizing CiM and other resources provided, including interaction with mentors and advisors, students will begin to identify those specialties that fit their interests and skills.
 More information on CiM may be found here: www.aamc.org/cim.

-OSA supplements the CiM resources with other events including, individual student advising sessions, mandatory curricular sessions, workshops, and "lunch and learn" career sessions.
+OSA supplements the CiM resources with other events, including, individual student advising sessions, mandatory curricular sessions, workshops, and "lunch and learn" career sessions.
 There are also scheduled events for students to interact with residency program directors throughout the year.
-Student interest groups (SIG) are also an effective way for students to learn about various specialties and to engage with clinical faculty and residents within those specialties.
+Student interest groups (SIG) are also an effective way for students to learn about various specialties and engage with clinical faculty and residents within those specialties.

-Faculty advising shifts from group advising in the pre-clinical years to individualized advising during the clinical years by physicians.
-Clinical faculty advisors are part of the career counseling program and are assigned to students in Years 3 and 4, based on student specialty preferences.
+Faculty advising shifts from a general group advising focus with some individual 1:1 meetings in the pre-clinical years to an individualized specialty-specific focus with some group advising during the clinical years by physicians.
+Clinical faculty advisors are part of the career counseling program and are assigned to students in Years 3 and 4 based on student specialty preferences.
 These advisors are available to assist students with elective selection and to provide academic support should the need arise.
-Their role is to guide their advisees through career development including specialty choice, elective choices, assistance with personal statements, and residency selection process.
+Their role is to guide their advisees through career development, including specialty choice, elective choices, assistance with personal statements, and the residency selection process.

-COLLEGE OF MEDICINE TRANSCRIPTS/LETTERS OF GOOD STANDING/ENROLLMENT VERIFICATIONS Official transcripts are requested through the process found at the CMU Office of the Registrar website.
+COLLEGE OF MEDICINE TRANSCRIPTS/LETTERS OF GOOD STANDING/ENROLLMENT VERIFICATIONS Official transcripts are requested through the process found on the CMU Office of the Registrar website.
 Letters of good standing and enrollment verifications can be requested by providing a written request to the assistant registrar in the College of Medicine: cmedreg@cmich.edu.
 Processing takes three to five business days.
-Processing times may vary depending on the time of year and volume of requests, so it is advisable to send in your request one-two weeks in advance of your deadline.
+Processing times may vary depending on the time of year and volume of requests, so it is advisable to send in your request one-two week in advance of your deadline.